julotec/housing_prices/README.md

 5. **Finding Parameters Analytically:**
     - I have used an analytical solution to find the same optimal parameters for linear regression.

+## Conclusions

+The differences between the theta parameter values may be the result of differences in the approaches of the two methods.
+The gradient descent algorithm relies on an iterative process of updating parameters, which may lead to slight differences in results compared to the analytical solution.
+Despite these differences, both sets of theta parameters lead to linear regression models that fit the training data well.
+The theta parameter values may differ, but their impact on the model's predictions may be similar.

 ## How to Run the Project?